 We stress that the ``only if'' in the cited result from \cite{Erne1993} in the proof of \cref{t:corr-bi-dcpos-embedded-bi-dcpos} seems to be far from trivial, and by piggybacking on it we have simplified the presentation a lot.

 One may wonder whether the distributivity of a bi-dcpo $(\K, \O, \ko)$ is related to the distributivity of $\O$ or $\K$, if these are lattices.
-In \cref{t:distributivity-from-O-K} below we show that, if (i) $\O$ is a distributive lattice, (ii) $(\K, \O, \ko)$ is \emph{locally compact}, and (iii) each element of $\K$ can be identified with a (necessarily Scott-open) filter of $\O$, then $(\K, \O, \ko)$ is distributive.
+In \cref{t:distributivity-from-O-K} below we show that, if $(\K, \O, \ko)$ is \emph{bicontinuous} and either $\K$ or $\O$ is a distributive lattice, then $(\K, \O, \ko)$ is distributive.